navikt/pam-samtykke-api-tokenx-proxy/README.md

 (We cannot expose the entire pam-samtykke-api directly in GCP, because only a subset of its endpoints meet the tokenx security requirements.)

+It only forwards request with path prefix `/tokenx`, and for those it targets path `/pam-samtykke-api/tokenx` on `pam-samtykke-api`.

 ## Reachability

 Ingresses for this app are setup externally in: